xvoland/macOS.my-bash-functions/README.md

-# macOS.my-bash-functions
+# My Functions in macOS for Bash or ZShrc

-macOS My Bash Function
+Some set of my functions under macOS for shell of console (.zshrc, .profile, etc.)